DJ BoBo: 1985–1991: Early beginnings

 Peter René Baumann was born in Kölliken, Switzerland in 1968 to Italian father Luigi Cipriano and Swiss mother Ruth Baumann.
 Initially, Baumann wanted to work in the area of confectionery and bakery.
 This, however, did not last long as his desire for dancing clicked with the development of breakdancing after his high school graduation.
 Having been involved in numerous dance-contests, Baumann managed to reach the Top 10 of the German dance-contest "Disco Kings" with his acrobatic dance style.

 Baumann began his DJ career in 1985, a year after which he was a runner-up in the Swiss DJ Championships.
 He continued to work as a DJ at numerous night-clubs such as Don Paco and the Hazyland, both in Switzerland.
 He gained enough experience and later decided to produce his own record.
 His first single "I Love You" came out in late 1989 during which time he would still work as a DJ but focused on future releases of his own production.
 In 1991, DJ BoBo released two other singles, "Ladies in the House" and "Let's Groove On".
+The latter was a little more successful and even made it onto the first album.